Disruption Network Lab

 “Art & Evidence” was the framework of the second series of conference events (June-November 2016).
 Inspired by a conceptual exchange of curator Tatiana Bazzichelli with Academy Award-winning filmmaker and journalist Laura Poitras, art & evidence referred to the act of revealing facts, exposing misconducts and wrongdoings, and producing awareness about social, political and technological matters.
 Alongside, the thematic framework introduced artistic explorations, through which the issues of whistleblowing, leaking, disclosing, and knowledge production were investigated in their imaginative potential, by questioning the concept of “evidence” itself.
 The goal was to encourage the exploration of critical models of thinking and understanding, as well as to generate art as a mean to investigate issues and translate information.

-The Disruption Network Lab events establish local and trans-local cooperations with other spaces and institutions in Berlin and internationally.
+The Disruption Network Lab events establish local and trans-local cooperations with other projects and institutions in Berlin and internationally.
 The first event of the international series was held in London at the Somerset House (April 2016), focusing on the political and artistic consequences of the usage of military and technological bots.